fedspendingtransparency/data-act-broker-backend/doc/api_docs/generation/generate_file.md

 ```

 ## Response Attributes
-If the file has not finished generating when this returns, further checks for whether the generation is complete or not should be done using `check_generation_status`.
+If the file has not finished generating when this returns, further checks for whether the generation is complete or not should be done using [check\_generation\_status](./check_generation_status.md).

 - `job_id`: (integer) job ID of the generation job in question
 - `status`: (string) indicates the file's status.
 Possible values are: